MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Using-Event.md

 ```

 It’s worth to mention that the event should be set to inactive right after its function starts to be executed and re-schedule after it’s done.

+# Testing your project
+Build the applications and download the output files to the Switch devices.
+Press the Reset button on the starter kit, you will notice that the LED1 on the board will be turned on, and then blink with 2s interval.

 # Conclusion
 In this hands-on, you learned how to create a custom event, define the event function and event control structure, and implement the event function for scheduling the LED blinking event.